Status: Register Your Interest

 What are the entry requirements?

 There are no formal academic entry requirements.
 It is necessary for participants of this course to bring an object or collection of objects from which to work.
 Students will be working from these source objects for the duration of the course.
-Students will also be required to provide certain materials.
 Further information on object selection and materials required will be issued upon request.

 Who can I contact?